-A one-piece swimming costume must be worn and children with long hair must wear a cap when accessing swimming lessons at Wolverhampton Swimming and Fitness Centre, Bentley Bridge, Wednesfield.
+Following the guidance of Wolverhampton Swimming and Fitness Centre, a one-piece swimming costume must be worn and children with long hair must wear a cap when accessing swimming lessons.
+Aerosol deodorants or hairspray are not allowed to adhere to health and safety guidelines.